MarjaaanSh/Introduction-to-Algorithms-Solutions/chapter1/Ex2.31.md

 $$ F(2n+1) - F(n)^2 + F(n+2)^2 = F(2n+3)$$

-or:
+which simplifies to:

 $$F(2n+3)-F(2n+1) = F(n+2)^2 - F(n)^2$$

-Which is equivalent to:
+This is equivalent to:

 $$F(2n+2) = F(n+2)^2 - F(n)^2 \tag{2}$$

 Thus, for (1) to be true, (2) should also be true.
-If we assume (2) is true, then we already proved (1) by induction.
-Now, we assume (1) is true and we try to prove (2) by induction.
+Assuming (2) is true, we have already proven (1) by induction.
+Now, assuming (1) is true, we aim to prove (2) by induction.

 For $n=1$: